xyanchen/WiFi-CSI-Sensing-Benchmark/README.md

 #### Notice
-Please download and unzip all the datasets with linux system in order to avoid decoding errors.
+Please download and unzip all the datasets with Linux system in order to avoid decoding errors.

 ## Datasets Reference
 ```